BMR guide

 How to use the BMR Calculator

 Learn what basal metabolic rate means and why it is the base for calorie planning.
-This guide explains what to enter, what the answer means, and what mistakes to avoid before you copy the result.
+Enter the inputs carefully, try the example, then read the limits before using or copying the number.

 Open the BMR Calculator